utdata/icj-class/start_a_project.md

 A cheatsheet and lesson on how to start a new project from scratch for Intro to Coding for Journalists.
 Students may use this in the early weeks of the class to create projects.

-Starting a new project with `degit` is at the bottom.
+Starting a new project with `degit`, which we use later in the semester, is at the bottom.

 ## Overview of the steps